The 10 Best Museums In London For Kids In 2023

 The Young V&A is free to visit.

 You will probably have heard of the Museum of Childhood which was associated with the Victoria & Albert Museum.
-It has been undergoing extensive renovations and will be opening up in 2023 under the new name of The Young V&A.
+It has been undergoing extensive renovations and has just opened again under the new name of The Young V&A.

 It is located in Bethnal Green which, although is in East London, is just on the fringes of the City of London and very easy to get to.

-We recently spent the weekend at the Town Hall Hotel in Bethnal Green in one of their incredible 2 bedroom apartments and really enjoyed wandering around the local area.
+We recently spent the weekend at the Town Hall Hotel in Bethnal Green in one of their incredible 2 bedroom apartments.
+We really enjoyed wandering around the local area and Victoria Park.